Back to main stamp page

 I am often asked for advice by people who have inherited or been given a stamp collection and now want to sell it.
 Here are some pointers that I have put together.

 First of all, donít get your hopes up.
-People may inherit a collection through a will or life insurance legacy but do not know what steps to take.
-Many people see boxes or albums full of old stamps and think "bonanza"!
+Many people see boxes or albums full of old stamps and think "bonanza!"
 The reality is that the vast majority of stamps are common and are worth very little - even very old stamps.
 It's also true that most collectors pursue the hobby for enjoyment and not as an investment.
 So, donít order that new BMW just yet!
 Still, there are exceptions and some collections can be worth a great deal.

 How can you get an idea of a collection's value?
 The easiest way is if the original collector left some records that detail the contents of the collection and its value.
 If the collection was insured, the amount of insurance that was taken out can be a guide.
 Be aware, however, that collectors value their collections at retail - what it would cost to replace the collection buying from stamp dealers.
 There's also a natural tendency for a collector to exaggerate a collection's value.
 When you go to sell the collection, donít be surprised if you are offered only 10-20% of the "value" of the collection or even less.